Vanishing of Tate homology and depth formulas over local rings: Complete intersections

 Let $T \to P \to M$ be a complete resolution.
 By \lemcite[(1.5)]{AGP-97} every syzygy of $M$ has finite CI-dimension.
 In particular, $\Co[d]{T}$ has finite CI-dimension, and it follows that $\Co[i]{T}$ has finite CI-dimension for every $i\in\ZZ$.
 If one has $\Ttor{i}{M}{N}=0$ for $c+1$ consecutive values of $i$, then there exists an $\imath \in \ZZ$ such that one has

 Now \corcite[2.3]{DAJ01} yields $\Tor{i}{\Co[\imath]{T}}{N}=0$ for all $i > d$, and then it follows from \lemref{ci} and \thmref{dpt} that the desired formula holds for $M$ and $N$. \end{prf*}

-\begin{bfhpg*}[Proof of Lemma \pgref{lem:ci}] \pushQED{ } {\arabic{equation}} The complex $M$ has finite CI-projective dimension.
+\begin{bfhpg*}[Proof of Lemma \pgref{lem:ci}] \pushQED{ } {\arabic{equation}} The complex $M$ has finite CI-dimension.
 If the homology complex $\H{M}$ is bounded, then it follows from \thmcite[5.1.(b) and rmk.~2.5]{SSW08} that $\Gpd{M}$ is finite.
 Here we give a direct but similar argument that does not use boundedness of $\H{M}$.

 Let $R \xra{\rho} R' \xla{\pi} Q$ be a quasi-deformation such that $\pd[Q]{\tpp{R'}{M}}$ is finite.
 Assume, without loss of generality, that the rings $Q$ and, therefore, $R'$ are complete.
 Then $Q$ has a dualizing complex $D$, and the complex $D' = \RHom[Q]{R'}{D}$ is dualizing for $R'$; see \seccite[3]{SInHKr06}.
 The complex $\H{\Ltp[Q]{D}{\tpp{R'}{M}}}$ is bounded above by \thmcite[2.4.F and 2.3.F]{LLAHBF91}, and it follows from \prpcite[7.3]{SInHKr06} that the complex $M$ belongs to the Auslander category $\hat{\mathcal{A}}(R)$.
 Let $x_1,\ldots,x_c$ be a $Q$-regular sequence that generates $\Ker{\pi}$.
 The Koszul complex on $x_1,\ldots,x_c$ is a projective resolution of $R'$ over $Q$, so one has $D' \qis \Shift[-c]{\Ltpp[Q]{D}{R'}}$.
 Now it is straightforward to verify that $\H{\Ltp[R']{D'}{\tpp{R'}{M}}}$ is bounded above and that $\tp{R'}{M}$ belongs to $\hat{\mathcal{A}}(R')$.
 Therefore, $g=\Gpd[R']{\tpp{R'}{M}}$ is finite by \thmcite[8.1]{SInHKr06}.
 Let \mbox{$P \qra M$} be a semi-projective resolution over $R$.
 To prove that $\Gpd{M}$ is finite, it suffices to show that the module $\Co[g]{P}$ has finite Gorenstein projective dimension or, equivalently, finite Gorenstein flat dimension; cf.~\thmcite[4.1]{CFH-06}.
 The quasi-isomorphism $\tp{R'}{P} \to \tp{R'}{M}$ is a semi-projective resolution over $R'$.
 By \thmcite[3.4]{OVl06} the module $\Co[g]{\tp{R'}{P}} \is \tp{R'}{\Co[g]{P}}$ is Gorenstein projective, in particular it is Gorenstein flat, and then so is $\Co[g]{P}$ by \thmcite[A]{LWCSSW10}.
 Thus $\Gpd{M}$ is finite.